unitymakesus/resources/docs/launch/3-project-launch.md

 - Go to the website dashboard
 - Click Settings > Tags / Clients
 - Select the appropriate package for that client

-**When you are finished, go to a private browser and check all links and images to make sure everything works properly**